jj-vcs/jj/docs/install-and-setup.md

 #### Cargo Binstall

-If you use [`cargo-binstall`][cargo-binstall], you can install the same binaries of the last `jj` release from GitHub as follows:
+If you use [`cargo-binstall`][cargo-binstall], you can install binaries of the latest `jj` release from GitHub as follows:

 ```shell
 # Will put the jj binary for the latest release in ~/.cargo/bin by default